Sqooba/snorkel/README.md

 `zeppelin/bootstrap/js` and `zeppelin/bootstrap/css` lets you deploy JS and CSS libraries inside Zeppelin.

-Call `./refresh.sh` to refresh your container without restarting it!
+Call `./zeppelin.sh --refresh` to refresh your container without restarting it!

 ## Examples